stgeorgeshurstville/bulletin/index.md

 title: Welcome
 ---

-## The Lord's Prayer
-### Give us today our daily bread; Matthew 6:11 and Matthew 6:19-34

-#### My heart says to the Lord, 'Your face, Lord do I seek.'
-Hide not your face from me.
-Turn not your servant away in anger, for you have been my help.
+## Secure attachment to Jesus

-##### Psalm 27.8-9
+### Psalm 25:15-16
+#### My eyes are ever towards the Lord, for he will pluck my feet out of the net.
+Turn to me, and be gracious to me; for I am lonely and afflicted.
+Psalm 25:15-16

 ---
 - We are gathering in person!
 For people who can’t gather in person, you can watch online [here](https://stgeorgeshurstville.org.au/sunday-english-online)